TechnicianOnline/WinBOLT/ReadMe(Guide).txt

 ######
 ######
 ######
-YOU WILL HAVE TO ENTER OPTION 9 TO CONTINUE TO THE "SPECIAL MENU"
+YOU WILL HAVE TO ENTER OPTION "9" TO CONTINUE TO THE 3rd Menu!
 ######
 ######
 ######
 ######
 ######

 Option#10
 Will allow you to rename the computer hostname.